citp/privacy-policy-historical/c/co/con/consumersadvocate.org.md

 We may also disclose your personal information:

   1. To comply with any court order, law, or legal process, including to respond to any government or regulatory request;
-  2. To enforce or apply our Terms & Conditions or Privacy Policy and other agreements; and
+  2. To enforce or apply our Terms & Conditions or Privacy Notice and other agreements; and

-If we believe disclosure is necessary or appropriate to protect the rights, property, or safety of Ad Practitioners, our customers, or others.
+  3. If we believe disclosure is necessary or appropriate to protect the rights, property, or safety of Ad Practitioners, our customers, or others.
 This includes exchanging information with other companies and organizations for the purposes of fraud protection and credit risk reduction.

 ## Choices About How We Use and Disclose Information